f-104/jobert/README.md

 - [X] Implement logging to a file
 - [X] Switch from SQLite to MySQL for production (See [Warnings](#Warnings))
 - [X] Create Dockerfile for local deployment of the API
-- [ ] Delete stale jobs when script is run

 ## Contributing
 Webscraping applications are fequently broken by website updates.
 If you are the first to notice such an event here, please feel free to address it and submit a pull request.
 Similarly, all are welcome to work on any [Roadmap](#Roadmap) tasks which remain incomplete.